-On Sunday 11th November, hundreds of thousands of people all over the UK will take part in ceremonies to remember those who have fallen during the two World Wars and in subsequent conflicts.
-This year holds special significance
+On 11th November, hundreds of thousands of people all over the UK take part in ceremonies to remember those who have fallen during the two World Wars and in subsequent conflicts.
+2018 held special significance, however, as it marked the 100-year anniversary of the end of the First World War.

 In the years immediately following 1918, countless war memorials were erected all over the country.
 Indeed almost all of the nations who were represented in the conflict erected collective memorials to their dead.
 These ranged from simple village crosses and plaques to monumental edifices involving the most renowned sculptors and architects of the time.